rbowsley/lamplighthelp/source/20-6-0_Charge_Module-_Using_Charge_and_Payee_Policies.markdown

-To add charge and payee policies to {{work}} records:
+To use charge and payee policies with a {{work}} record:

+- create or edit a {{work}} record
-- If you are using the Charge Module, you will see a 'Charges' tab when creating a new {{work}} records.
+- you will see a 'Charges' tab
-- Open this tab and you will see two drop-downs: 'select charging policy for this record' and 'select payee policy for this record'.
+- select this tab and you will see two drop-downs: 'select charging policy for this record' and 'select payee policy for this record'.

 ![Using charge and payee policies](20.6.0a.png)

-- If the drop-downs are empty, you will need to create some policies - start at section [22.2.0  Setting Up Rules and Policies](/help/index/p/20.2.0) for help on how to do this.
+If the drop-downs are empty, you will need to create some policies - start at section [22.2.0  Setting Up Rules and Policies](/help/index/p/20.2.0) for help on how to do this.

-- If you can see policies, select the ones you wish to use for this {{work}} record from the drop-downs.
+If you can see policies, select the ones you wish to use for this {{work}} record from the drop-downs.

-- When you save the record {{Lamplight}} will calculate charges for each person listed on the attendance tab, and then determine who will pay them.
-- When you save the record you will see this information in summary in the attendance table:
+When you save the record {{Lamplight}} will calculate charges for each person listed on the attendance tab, and then determine who will pay them.
+You will see this information in summary in the attendance table:

 ![Viewing charges and payees in a {{work}} record](20.6.0b.png)